An official website of the United States government

 TYPES OF SUPPORT NAVY BAND NORTHWEST PROVIDES:

-Military Ceremonial Support
+Ceremonial Support

-Navy Band Northwest provides musical support for official U. S. Military ceremonies.
-We regularly perform at Change of Command Ceremonies, Commissioning and Decommissioning Ceremonies, Retirement Ceremonies, Ship and Aircraft Arrivals, and Pass in Review Ceremonies.
+Navy Band Northwest provides musical support for official U.S. military ceremonies.
+We regularly perform at changes of command, commissioning and decommissioning ceremonies, retirement ceremonies, ship and aircraft arrivals, and pass-in-review ceremonies.

-U. S. Navy Recruiting
+Navy Recruiting

-Public Concerts
+Public Performances

 ENSEMBLES

-Ceremonial/Parade Band
+Concert Band

 Minimum requirements:

-• 30x30’ clean, dry, level and stable area for performance
+• 30’ x 30’ clean, dry, level and stable area for performance

 • Secure storage area for instrument cases/gear

-• Close proximity parking/unloading for:
+• Close proximity parking/unloading for three vans and one truck

-• Changing rooms (male and female)
+• Changing rooms

 Minimum requirements: